Povstalec/StargateJourney/computercraft/stargate-interface.md

 **Parameters**
 1. `address`: `number[]` The 7, 8 or 9-chevron address to be added to the blacklist (without the trailing zero - Point of Origin).
+2. `isPublic`: `boolean` (Optional, default `false`) Whether the address should be added as public.
+The public blacklist contents are accessible with [getPublicBlacklist()](#getPublicBlacklist).
+The contents of the private blacklist cannot be listed.

 **Returns**
 1. `string` A message describing the result of the action